Restaurant Style Garlic Naan

 - Divide the dough into 8 equal parts (around 100-105 grams each).
 Dough will be sticky so oil your hands while dividing the dough.
 Cover the dough balls with a kitchen towel and let them rest for 10-15 minutes.

-- Meanwhile melt 3 tablespoons of butter, add minced garlic and chopped cilantro to it.
-Keep the garlic butter ready to brush on the naan.
+- Meanwhile melt 3 tablespoons butter, add 2 teaspoons minced garlic and 3 tablespoons cilantro (chopped) to it.
+Mix well and keep the garlic butter ready to brush on the naan.

 - Transfer the rolled naan onto the hot skillet.
-Let it cook for couple of minutes until you see bubbles on top.
+Let it cook for a minute or two until you see bubbles on top.
 Brush the naan at this point with the prepared garlic butter.
+You can skip the step of applying butter at this point and apply it directly once the naan is cooked.
+I like applying it twice –>more garlic flavor!

 - Remove from heat and brush with more garlic butter.
-Serve these homemade garlic naan with dal makhani or butter paneer!
+Serve these homemade garlic naans with dal makhani or butter paneer!

 To Cook Garlic Naan in Oven